Rampagy/march_madness/README.md

 ## Formats

-This tool supports scoring both text (txt) and binary (bin) formats for scoring.
-It now only generates the brackets using the newer binary format.
+This tool only supports scoring version 2 binary (bin) files.
+It also only generates the brackets using the version 2 binary (bin) format.

 The bracket used for scoring the other brackets (winning_bracket.txt) will use the text file format (for ease of editing and reading).